surma/surma.dev/content/things/ditherpunk.md

 I had finished writing this article and just wanted to “quickly” look what a black-to-white gradient looks like with the different dithering algorithms.
 The results showed me that I failed to consider _the thing_ that always becomes a problem when working with images: color spaces.
 I had written the sentence “ideally correlating with human perception” without actually following it myself.

 My [demo] is implemented using web technologies, most notably `<canvas>` and `ImageData`, which are — at the time of writing — specified to use [sRGB].
 It’s an old color space specification (from 1996) whose value-to-color mapping was modeled to mirror the behavior of CRT monitors.
 While barely anyone uses CRTs these days, it’s still considered the “safe” color space that gets correctly displayed on every display.
 As such, it is the default on the web platform.
 However, sRGB is not linear, meaning that $(0.5, 0.5, 0.5)$ in sRGB is _not_ the color a human sees when you mix 50% of $(0, 0, 0)$ and $(1, 1, 1)$.
-Instead, it’s the color you get when you pump half the power of full white through your Cathod-Ray Tube (CRT).
+Instead, it’s the color you get when you pump half the power of full white through your Cathode-Ray Tube (CRT).

 <figure>
   <img loading="lazy" width="360" height="40" src="./gradient-srgb.png" class="pixelated">